 Figure 7.
 TCD MS 177, fol.
 38r.

-Elizabeth Light, Fordham University
+Ellis Light, Fordham University

 I would like to thank Thomas O’Donnell for his generous and helpful feedback on this paper, including access to his unpublished dissertation.
 Throughout, I use the edition by A.R.
 Harden, La Vie de seint Auban, ANTS 19 (Oxford: ANTS, 1968).
 All translations are my own unless otherwise noted, and excepting the titulus captions, which are translated by Jocelyn Wogan-Browne and Thelma Fenster in their edition, The Life of Saint Alban by Matthew Paris, with The Passion of St. Alban by William of St. Albans, trans.
 Thomas O’Donnell and Margaret Lamont, and Studies of the Manuscript by Christopher Baswell, FRETS 2 (Tempe, AZ: ACMRS, 2010).↩